Umuzi-org/ACN-syllabus/content/projects/first-personal-website/_index.md

 - Demonstrate attention to detail.
 Make sure your stuff is tidy.
 Use whitespace as needed.
 Make sure your pictures are not squashed or stretched.
 - This is not a creative writing exercise.
 Please tell the truth about your abilities and experience.
 If you did not do a job then do not list it.
 This should be obvious but... some people's children

-## Data Science and Engineering

-- Your portfolio can be a simple single page portfolio that contains the above mentioned requirements.
-- Make sure that only the necessary information is presented.
-- Make sure your stuff is tidy.
-Use whitespace as needed.
-Make sure your pictures are not squashed or stretched.
-- This is not a creative writing exercise.
-Please tell the truth about your abilities and experience.
-If you did not do a job then do not list it.

 ### Links